Toggle Nav

 Operating Expenses Risk

-The Company’s main components of operating expenses are rent, depreciation, employee costs, and marketing.
-As the business grows, operating expenses may increase in line with the increased volumes or due to other factors such as inflation.
+The Company’s main components of operating expenses are rent, depreciation, labour costs, and marketing.
+As the business grows, operating expenses may increase in line with higher volumes or other factors such as inflation.

-Marketing expenses (predominantly promotional and advertising costs in digital advertising media, SMS, etc) decreased by 21.5% in 2021 and increased by 59.5% in 2022.
+Marketing expenses (predominantly promotional and advertising costs in digital advertising media, SMS, etc) increased by 59.5% in 2022 and increased by 8.2% in 2023.

 Mitigation

-During the pandemic, the Company was keeping strict control over non-essential expenses.
-Matahari maintains the growth in operating expenses at manageable levels through rigorous cost control programs, including leveraging the bargaining power to negotiate better prices with suppliers.
+The Company was keeping strict control over nonessential expenses.
+Matahari maintains manageable levels of operating expenses through rigorous cost control programs, including leveraging the bargaining power to negotiate better prices with suppliers.

-With regards to occupancy cost, the Company typically entered into long-term contracts to reduce the risks associated with rent increases.
-The Company also negotiated with the landlords, aiming for a more flexible rental scheme and lower charges to reduce the pandemic impact.
+Regarding occupancy costs, the Company typically enters into long-term contracts to reduce risks associated with rent increases.
+The Company also negotiates with landlords, aiming for a more flexible rental scheme and lower charges to mitigate the pandemic impact.

 The Company has maintained a low level of inventory shrinkage (the loss of merchandise for any reason between the point of delivery from suppliers and point of sale) through tight inventory control.
 The Company also deployed an in-house distribution team, equipped with an electronic article surveillance system for high-priced merchandise.
-The inventory shrinkage for consignment goods was beyond the Company’s undertaking.
+Inventory shrinkage for consignment goods was beyond the Company’s control.

 Risk of Seasonality

 Matahari stores experience sales seasonality several times in a year, mainly linked to Eid al-Fitr, Chinese New Year, Christmas, school holidays and the Back-to-School moments in June-July.
-Because the dates of several holidays change from year to year, the sales peak and results in a given interim financial period may or may not be directly comparable to results from the preceding interim period or to the corresponding period in prior years.
-The number of pay periods spanned by a particular peak season may also drive sales higher.
+Due to changing holiday dates each year, sales peaks may or may not be directly comparable to results from previous periods or corresponding periods in prior years.
+The number of pay periods spanned by aparticular peak season may also drive sales higher.

 Mitigation

-The Company also takes thoughtful moves to anticipate the high store traffic during the events by having more seasonal staff in stores and sufficient points of sales.
+The Company also takes thoughtful measures to anticipate high store traffic during events by having more seasonal staff in stores and sufficient points of sale.

 Risk of Geographical Diversity